Tekali7/JumpJourney/README.md

 - The code for the instructions modal was learned from [w3schools](https://www.w3schools.com/howto/howto_css_modals.asp)

--The code for the SweetAlert was adapted from [ChatGPT](https://chat.openai.com/)
+- The code for the SweetAlert was adapted from [ChatGPT](https://chat.openai.com/)

 ## Media